GGomezMorales/microROS-test/README.md

-# microROS on ESP32 (Wemos D1 R32) using Arduino IDE
+# microROS on ESP32 (Wemos D1 R32) using serial

-This repository contains a Docker image pre-configured with all the necessary software to run the microROS agent on ESP32 and Arduino devices.
+This repository contains a Docker image pre-configured with all the necessary software to build ESP32 firmware and the microROS agent on ESP32 devices.
 The Docker image simplifies the pre-compilation of the application, allowing focus on code development and deployment on the device.

 ## Requirements